 So you’re baking a pie and the recipe asks you to blind-bake with baking beans.
-What even are baking beans?
+What are baking beans made of?
 Can you eat them?
 Where do you even get them?
 So many questions.

 I’m Angie, I’m a self-taught baker who’s been baking for over 10 years.
 People love my pies and quiches almost as much as I love making them.
 In this article, I’ll explain to you what baking beans are and offer some alternatives if you don’t have them on hand.

 Let’s get (blind) baking!

 Blind baking, also known as par-baking, is to bake a pie pastry or crust on its own, without any filling.
 Doing so prevents your pie pastry from getting soggy when a wet filling is added to it and it also ensures that the whole pie is evenly cooked throughout.

 When a recipe calls for baking beans, it could mean either actual beans or pie weights.
 If you’ve decided to use beans, make sure that they are completely uncooked and dry or it would defeat the purpose of blind baking.
 Kidney beans, black beans, and chickpeas are the most common beans used for blind baking.